chichi-lyman/saphira-ai/README.md

-# Saphira AI: Advanced Personal Assistant with Persistent Memory & WebGPU Acceleration
+"""© 2026 Chelsea Megan Woods.
+All rights reserved.

-**Copyright © 2026 Chelsea Megan Woods (Woods Legacies).
-All Rights Reserved.**
+Licensed under the terms specified in the repository."""

 ---